KAIST-IS521/2018s-onion-team6/README.md

 ## Getting Started

-### GPG key
+### PGP key

-If you don't have the GPG key, you should make it.
+If you don't have the PGP key, you should make it. </br>
-And you should export your private key to `private.key` file.
+And you have to export your private key to `private.key` file.

 ```
 # Generate a new keypair